tomas-stefano/morpheus/README.markdown

 **Morpheus says: Unfortunately, no one can be told what the gem is.
 You have to see it for yourself.**

 Imagine that do you wanna create a gem that had some tasks.
-Imagine that your gem name is <b>Alice</b>:
+Imagine that your gem name is <b>Alice</b>.
+Create a "Tasks" manifest file or a *.tasks file with:

      :alice.tasks do # this is the same as: class AliceTasks < Morpheus::Base
         include_gem_tasks